 All photos: Steve di Bartolomeo, Westside Studio Images

-Recently, Staufenbiel directed the World Premiere of Angel Heart by Luna Pearl Woolf which was performed at Cal Performances in Berkeley, Carnegie Hall in New York City, and Festival del Sole in Sonoma.
-In addition to opera, Staufenbiel also brings his unique brand of experimental staging to theater, and has shared a residency at Banff with percussionist Krystina Marcoux to create an original theater piece, Mélange à Trois, premiered in Montréal.
+Staufenbiel directed the World Premiere of Angel Heart by Luna Pearl Woolf which was performed at Cal Performances in Berkeley, Carnegie Hall, and Festival del Sole in Sonoma.
+In addition to opera, Staufenbiel also brings his unique brand of experimental staging to theater, and has shared a residency at Banff with composer Luna Pearl Woolf to create an original theater piece - Mélange à Trois- premiered in Montréal.

 Staufenbiel’s interdisciplinary approach to opera extends to his academic activity.
-He has directed the opera program at the University of California, Santa Cruz for over 17 years, where he has mounted a wide spectrum of award winning productions ranging from traditional operas to original works by contemporary composers.
-Staufenbiel holds a DMA from the Eastman School of Music and currently resides in San Francisco.
+He recently left his position after seventeen years as the director of the opera program at the University of California, Santa Cruz, where he has mounted a wide spectrum of award winning productions ranging from traditional operas to original works by contemporary composers.
+Staufenbiel holds a Doctorate of Musical Arts from the Eastman School of Music and currently resides in San Francisco.